 Also, most of Nothing’s cosmetic tweaks to Android 12 feel… refreshing instead of unnecessary.
 Like the oversized internet and Bluetooth tiles on the notification tray and its custom widgets.
 And the cherry on top is that Nothing has promised 3 generations of OS and 4 years of security updates for the Phone 1.
 Then again, don’t expect Android 13 to arrive on Phone 1 this year.

-- Triple camera setup at the back
+- Dual camera setup at the back

 - (50MP main, 50MP ultrawide)